Steve-Fenton/stevefenton.co.uk/src/pages/blog/2015/05/visual-studio-code-keyboard-shortcuts.md

 }]
 ```

-You can add as many customisations as you like – and you can use File -&gt; Preferences -&gt; Keyboard Shortcuts to view the defaults (and this will also create your custom file in the correct location if you don’t have one there).
+You can add as many customisations as you like – and you can use File -> Preferences -> Keyboard Shortcuts to view the defaults (and this will also create your custom file in the correct location if you don’t have one there).